bitfwdcommunity/Blockathon/README.md

 Not every hack day needs prizes so make sure it's not all about the money/toys.
 Some people go to hack days to learn, or to play.
 However if you do choose to award them prizes,make sure it is divisible to encourage teamwork.
 Commonly in blockathons, it is some cryptocurrencies.

 Remember, the hackathon is not about the winner or prizes.
 It's about the learning, experience and community :)

+## Swag and Merchandie
+You may also want to consider getting special tshirts, stickers and other merchandie for your team + attendees if it is within budget.
+They will serve as a really nice memory for everyone!

+INSERT BANNER

 # MARKETING
 Now that you have planned all the pre-requisites of the Blockathon, now it's time to start marketing the event.
 The aim of marketing the event is to get as many people to come 'hack' and be a part of the Blockchain community.